 This course is based on experiential, inquiry-based, in-person learning.
 This active and embodied mode of learning is both individual (your own experience) and collective (our shared experience).
 Please do your best to attend every class.
-Assignments are based on daily homework, experiences in class, as well as group work and whole class inquiry.
+Assignments are based on daily mindfulness homework, readings, experiences in class, as well as group work and whole class inquiry.
 Notify the instructor ASAP of absences so that we can decide how you can best learn what you have missed.
 Given the ongoing nature of the COVID-19 pandemic, absences due to illness or isolation are anticipated.
 Please stay home if you are feeling unwell or have any symptoms.
 Unpredictable absences due to illness will be addressed with flexibility and grace, depending on the needs of the student.

 For TUESDAY classes, please bring a yoga mat (or blanket or towels to lay on the floor).
 Dress in comfortable clothing that enables you to participate in movement activities.
 All mobility abilities and concerns can be accommodated, and this will be discussed on the first day of class.
 If you have concerns before class starts, please contact the instructor.
+Some yoga mats are available for loan.